A Guide to Green Homes in Oregon

 In our daily lives, we use enormous amounts of energy.
 The United States uses about 97 quadrillion British Thermal Units (quads) of energy each year.
 The residential building sector accounts for about 21% (20.1 quads) of that use.
 And, about 86% of total annual energy use in the United States comes from burning fossil fuels — coal, oil, and natural gas.
 Visit the Department of Energy’s Website for more details.

 From this picture you can see that homeowners (residential users) take surprisingly little of the energy use in the U.S.A.
 Our vehicles, those 18-wheelers you see rolling down the freeways, industry, and agricultural are the big users of fossil fuels.
 But, residential users want to save money so we keep on searching for better solutions.

 What is a Green Home?

 Green homes are a matter of degree since there are numerous standards for “green homes.”
 You can start with the Earth Advantage® and go all the way to a Net-Zero-Energy home.
 These two labels apply to detached single-family homes.
 When you get into large condo projects, the LEED Green Building Rating System prevails.
-Here is a brief explanation of the three:
+Here is a brief explanation of the types:

 Earth Advantage® was started by PGE (local electrical utility company) to support sustainable design.
 It is now a separate non-profit program.
 It offers many resources to acquaint you with various aspects of the Earth Advantage® program.
 They frequently participate in events targeted to the home buyer, builder and industry professional.
 They also host open houses and organize tours of Earth Advantage® homes.